Quasi-Periodic Solutions For Nonlinear Klein-Gordon Equations

-Using the ansatz in (1.7), the NLKG in (1.1) is directly transformed into a nonlinear matrix equation in the Fourier coefficients $\hat u (n, j)$.
-(See (2.2), sects.
-3 and 4 for more details.)
-The equation is divided into two parts using a Lyapunov-Schmidt $P$ and $Q$ equations decomposition.
-The domain of the $Q$-equations is the set supp ${\hat u}^{(0)}$ defined in (1.6); while that of the $P$-equations, the complement set.
-This is as initiated in \cite{W3}.
+For NLS, the effective resultants $\Cal D$ can be reached with relative ease, since it mostly involves intersections of hyper-planes.
+The condition $\Cal D\neq 0$ may be imposed, cf. the proof of Lemma~2.5 in \cite{W2}.
+For NLKG this is not feasible, particularly so in the proof of Lemma~5.2, as it involves intersections of hyperboloids.
+Properties of square roots of square-free integers are used instead to arrive at the effective resultants $\Cal D$.
+This arithmetic condition seems natural, indeed it would be difficult otherwise.
+The variety defined by $\Cal D=0$ is then analyzed with the additional help of the curvature near the origin, introduced by the mass term $1$ in the wave operator.
+(For more details, see the proofs of Proposition~2.1 and Lemma~5.2.)
+This generalizes the non-perturbative bifurcation analysis introduced in \cite{W2} to NLKG. \subheading {1.6 The nonlinear matrix equation} Using the ansatz in (1.8), the NLKG in (1.1) is directly transformed into a nonlinear matrix equation in the ``Fourier coefficients" $\hat u (n, j)$.
+(See (2.2), sects.~3 and 4 for more details.)
+The equation is divided into two parts using a Lyapunov-Schmidt $P$- and $Q$-equations decomposition.
+The domain of the $Q$-equations is the set supp ${\hat u}^{(0)}$ defined in (1.7); while that of the $P$-equations, the complement set.
 The $Q$-equations are used to solve for the frequencies $\omega=\omega(a)$, which remain real (since we work in the real) and permit amplitude-frequency modulation; while the $P$-equations, the Fourier coefficients $\hat u$, iteratively using a multi-scale Newton scheme.
-As in \cite{W3}, due to the resonances, the equation is linearized at the unperturbed solution $u^{(0)}$, instead of at $0$.
-Ensuring invertibility of the linearized operator then leads to the non-degeneracy conditions on $u^{(0)}$.
+As in \cite{W2}, due to the resonances, the equation is linearized at the unperturbed solution $u^{(0)}$, instead of at $0$.
+Ensuring invertibility of the linearized operator then leads to the non-degeneracy conditions (i-iii) on $u^{(0)}$ in sect.~2.1. \subheading {1.7 The multiscale analysis} The iteration in sect.~5.6, relies on the invertibility of the linearized operators, which is obtained by {\it multiscale} analysis.
+Here multiscale means both in space and time (Fourier space).
+From this standpoint, the earlier sections address the initial scale (or initial scales).
+The idea of multiscale analysis (MA) originated in the study of Anderson localization in \cite{FS}.